What are the “Best Interest” Factors?

 Parents must facilitate a relationship between the child and the other parent.
 The court will presume that each parent has a right to parent and see their child, the question is just how much and where.
 If the child does not want to go, then either parent should make the child go for the purpose of the relationship.

 Remember, that the court will give significant weight to this factor because of the presumption that parents have a right to see and parent their children.
-However, the court cannot punish a parent for protecting their child form sexual assault or domestic violence.

 (k)Domestic violence, regardless of whether the violence was directed against or witnessed by the child:

 Has the child been the victim of sexual or physical abuse?
 The court will certainly look here first and weigh this factor extremely heavily in their consideration of the child’s best interests.

 However, often parties overlook whether there has been abuse in the house in front of the child.
 Has either parent suffered abuse?
 Are others in the house violent?

 (l) Any other factor considered by the court to be relevant to a particular child custody dispute: